jensdietrich/shadedetector/README.md

 1. a TPOV is a simple (i.e. non-modular) Maven project
 2. a TPOV has a dependency on the vulnerable artifact.
-3. a TPOV has a test-scope dependency on JUnit5,  other dependencies should be avoided or minimised
+3. a TPOV has a test-scope dependency on JUnit5,  other dependencies should be avoided or minimised.
 4. a TPOV has one or more tests that succeed if and only if the vulnerability can be exploited -- i.e. the vulnerability becomes the test oracle.
-Those tests may be the only classes defined in a POV.
+Those tests may be the only classes defined in a TPOV.
 5. a TPOV test may declare dependencies on certain OS or JRE versions using standard JUnit annotations such as  `@EnabledOnOs` or `@EnabledOnJre`
 6. sources in a TPOV should not directly use fully classified class names, instead, imports shopuld be used (this is to aid the tool to automatically refactor dependencies)